june-july 2016

 Unlike the others,

-you didn’t come to me as a picture of perfection,
+you didn’t come to me as a picture of

 strength.